 If you want to know how much to charge for ghostwriting a particular eBook, you need to get this software.

 KDSpy is a browser extension for Google Chrome and Firefox.
-When you click on a Kindle book on Amazon’s site, you can click on the KDSpy button and key information will be revealed to you within a matter of seconds.
+When you’re looking at a Kindle book on Amazon, you click on the KDSpy button and key information will be revealed to you within a matter of seconds.

 There are a few ways you can use this negotiate money from the publisher.
 For instance, let’s say you see an Upwork gig to write a romance novel.
 You can do some market research yourself and figure out how much the top 10 books are making in daily revenue.
 From there, you can extrapolate how long it’ll take for him to recoup his investment.